rehmanadeelqau/HolidayFinder/README.md

 ## OTB.HolidaySearch.Gds
 This is the libraby which provides the source data to the domain layer.
-It implements the interfaces defined in the Domain layer & allows us to switch/change implementaion if we need to.
+It implements the interfaces defined in the Domain layer & allows us to switch/change implementation if we need to.
 If we want to switch from json files to real GDS, we can easily achieve this by adding another implementation of the FlightsConverter, HotelsConverter etc.
 This would avoid making any change in the domain layer.